 - 1 tablespoon (15g) dark balsamic vinegar

-- 4-5 large handfuls of fresh spinach leaves You can also use frozen if that's easier, I would suggest thawing and draining it first so it doesn't dilute the soup flavor OR omit them if you don't have any.
-It does add lovely texture and nutrition though if you have it.
+- 4-5 large handfuls of fresh spinach leaves OR omit if you don't have any.
+It does add lovely texture and nutrition though.

 - Optional toppings: red pepper flakes and green onions